michail-tzoufras/OSHUN/README.md

 In this repository, under OSHUN-1 you can find the version of the code used for the latter of the two papers.
 Under OSHUN-2 is the version I was working on when I left UCLA in 2013.

-Archis Joglekar recently (2018) published a <a href="https://iopscience.iop.org/article/10.1088/1361-6587/aab978"> PPCF paper</a> on the validation of OSHUN in various collisional and collisionless scenarios where VFP codes.
+Archis Joglekar recently (2018) published a <a href="https://iopscience.iop.org/article/10.1088/1361-6587/aab978"> PPCF paper</a> on the validation of OSHUN in various collisional and collisionless scenarios.